-The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) is a free trade agreement, signed by 11 Asia-Pacific countries representing 13 percent of global GDP, that lowers barriers to trade in goods and services between member countries.
-Members pledged to eliminate almost all tariffs and import charges on each other's products and accepted common obligations on food regulations, environmental protections, the digital economy, investment, labor, and financial services, among others.
+The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) is a free trade agreement, signed by 11 Asia-Pacific countries representing 13 percent of global GDP, lowering trade barriers in goods and services among member countries.
+Members have pledged to eliminate almost all tariffs and import charges on each other's products over time.
+They have accepted common obligations on food regulations, environmental protections, the digital economy, and regulations governing investment, labor, financial services, and other sectors.

-Since coming into effect in December 2018, several countries have applied or shown interest in joining the CPTPP.
-However, CPTPP accession is a long and complicated application process.
+Since taking effect in December 2018, several additional countries have applied or shown interest in joining the CPTPP.
+The CPTPP accession is a long and complicated application process, however.
 Entry to the agreement requires a consensus among existing signatories, and applicants must work with every member to satisfy concerns.

-Seven CPTPP signatories are also members of the Regional Comprehensive Economic Partnership (RCEP) that came into force in January 2022.
-Currently, RCEP is the world's largest free trade agreement (FTA), encompassing 15 countries that account for 31 percent of global GDP.
+Seven CPTPP signatories are also members of the Regional Comprehensive Economic Partnership (RCEP) that took effect in January 2022.
+RCEP is the world's largest free trade agreement (FTA), encompassing 15 countries that account for 31 percent of global GDP.
 RCEP members are also required to phase out tariffs on signatories' goods, but the requirements are not as comprehensive as under the CPTPP.
-Trade liberalization is incremental and tariffs on sensitive imports are left intact.
+Trade liberalization under its provisions is incremental, and tariffs on sensitive imports are left intact.
 Unlike the CPTPP, the RCEP does not include disciplines on support for state-owned enterprises (SOEs) or provisions on labor issues and environmental protections, but its flexible origin rules encourage deeper supply chain integration across the 15 members.

 In addition to existing members—Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, Vietnam—the following countries have applied.